Roasted Balsamic Brussels Sprouts are an easy side. Deliciously simple, these caramelized sprouts are so flavorful and are quick to prep.

 - Cut larger sprouts in half.
 Rinse thoroughly and pat dry before roasting.

 How to Roast Balsamic Brussels Sprouts

 - Toss prepared Brussel Sprouts with all the ingredients until coated.

 - Place the mixture on a sheet pan in a single layer.
 (If using frozen sprouts, line the pan with parchment paper.)

 Leftovers taste great the next day.
 It’s one of the vegetables we love leftover, cold, & straight out of the refrigerator.

 If you have an air fryer, however, this is a great way to reheat just about anything!
 Roasted sprouts can also be crisped up and heated under the broiler, then served with dipping sauce for a healthy snack.
-To freeze, place in a freezer-safe container or bag.
-Use them up within 12 months.
+To freeze, place in a freezer-safe container or bag for up to 12 months.

 More Fave Brussels Recipes